-Live class interaction
+Live class interaction:

-- Humanities Class (50 min x 2).
+Humanities/Social Studies Class – (50 min x 2 / week).
 Students meet twice a week with their Humanities mentor in classes with 20 – 35 students.
-We discuss classics that have changed the world, we share ideas and questions, and we work together towards a meaningful project that has real-life implications.Weekly project buffets are introduced, and students report and successful projects.
-We learn about men and women who have asked big questions and done big things; we combine our energy and our insight and come to our own answers about the questions we share.
+We discuss classics that have changed the world, we share ideas and questions, and we work together towards a meaningful project that has real-life implications.
+Monthly Challenge Project buffets are introduced, and students report on successful projects.
+We learn about men and women who have asked big questions and done big things; we combine our energy and insight and come to our own answers about the questions we share.

 Individual work outside of class